#Human-computer interaction

 #Remote workplace

-Chi-Lan Yang, Shigeo Yoshida, Hideaki Kuzuoka, Takuji Narumi, Naomi Yamashita.
+Chi-Lan Yang, Shigeo Yoshida, Hideaki Kuzuoka, Takuji Narumi, Naomi Yamashita

 #Computer-mediated communication #Impression formation #Message interpretation #Affective communication #text-based communication

-Chi-Lan Yang, Xiaotong Li, Takuji Narumi, Hideaki Kuzuoka.
+Chi-Lan Yang, Xiaotong Li, Takuji Narumi, Hideaki Kuzuoka

 #Computer-mediated communication #Attribution #Perception #Videoconferencing #Technical issues

-Chi-Lan Yang, advised by Takuji Narumi and Hideaki Kuzuoka.
+Chi-Lan Yang, advised by Takuji Narumi and Hideaki Kuzuoka

 #Perception gap #Social cues #Computer-mediated communication #Misattribution #Workplace relationship

-Chi-Lan Yang, Naomi Yamashita, Hideaki Kuzuoka, Hao-Chuan Wang, Eureka Foong.
+Chi-Lan Yang, Naomi Yamashita, Hideaki Kuzuoka, Hao-Chuan Wang, Eureka Foong

-[Project page] [PDF] (Appeared in PACM HCI GROUP'22)
+[Project page] [PDF] (Full paper in PACM HCI GROUP'22)

 In this study, we found that remote workers depended on one-on-one synchronous tools to infer the engagement level of strong ties, but used group-based communication tools to infer the engagement level of weak ties during working from home.
 The absence of cues in remote workplaces exacerbated prior impressions formed in the physical office.
 Our findings showed that remote work led workers to form polarized perceptions of their respective ties.